InfraBlockchain/infra-did-method-specs/docs/Infra-DID-method-spec.md

 ### DID Correlation Risks

 If DID Controllers want to mitigate the risk of correlation, they should use unique DIDs with unique private keys for every interaction.
-Infra DID provides `Pub-Key DID` method to create any number of DIDs without blockchain transaction cost for DIDs having only one private key.
+Infra DID provides `Pub-Key DID` method to create any number of DIDs without blockchain transaction cost for DIDs having only one public key.

 ## Reference Implementations